Sustainable Hotels

 Ephesus

-This old city was moved to its present location most probably in the 1st century BC, as a result of the silting of the Kaystros River (today’s Küçük Menderes River).
-When Augustus declared himself emperor in 27 BC, he made Ephesus the capital city of the Roman Province of Asia.
-This new city grew enormously and flourished for almost 1,000 years until Kaystros silted up the harbors of the new Ephesus too.
+Ephesus was relocated to its current location sometime in the 1st century BCE —a necessity due to the silting of the Kaystros River.
+When Augustus declared himself emperor in 27 BCE, he designated Ephesus the capital of the Roman Province of Asia, and it flourished for nearly a thousand years until the Kaystros once again silted up its harbors, leading to its decline.

 the destinations